Prenatal health and your baby

 Can I smoke or take recreational drugs while I am pregnant?

-Avoid smoking and drug use during pregnancy.
-These can be dangerous to your growing baby and increase the risk of Sudden Infant Death Syndrome.
+Avoid smoking and drug use during pregnancy – including marijuana.
+These can be dangerous to your growing baby and increase the risk of Sudden Infant Death Syndrome (SIDS).
+Avoid second-hand smoke, as well.

-If you are thinking about getting pregnant, it’s best to stop drinking alcohol, smoking or doing recreational drugs now.
+If you are thinking about getting pregnant, it’s best to stop drinking alcohol, smoking or using recreational drugs now.
 Then you’ll know for sure that your baby will be safe.

-If you are already pregnant, you should stop drinking alcohol, smoking or doing recreational drugs completely.
+If you are already pregnant, you should stop drinking alcohol, smoking or using recreational drugs completely.

 More information from the CPS: